open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/connectors/database/greenplum/yaml.md

 {% codeInfo srNumber=1 %}

-**username**: Specify the User to connect to Postgres.
+**username**: Specify the User to connect to Greenplum.
 It should have enough privileges to read all the metadata.

 {% /codeInfo %}
 {% codeInfo srNumber=2 %}

 **authType**: Choose from basic auth and IAM based auth.